dpelgrift/ISS-Tracker/README.md

 # ISS-Tracker
-Model files and assembly instructions available here: https://www.printables.com/model/383268-iss-tracker
+Assembly instructions available here: https://www.printables.com/model/383268-iss-tracker

 The electronics here are based around an Adafruit Feather m0 Express with a Featherwing ESP32 Wifi coprocessor.
 In order to build with the arduino IDE, you'll need to install Adafruit boards and SAMD support.
 Follow the guide here: https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/arduino-ide-setup